FreeOneProject/local_manifest/README.md

 manifest
 ========

-Manifest for fetching device repos for android one(sprout) for lollipop
+Manifest for fetching device repos for android one(sprout) for kitkat